zmk5/zmk5.github.io/_posts/2019-07-26-ros2-tb3-ubuntu-iot.md

 ### Step 8: Install Update to OpenCR Board

-Next, you will have to update the OpenCR board to use ros2.
+Next, you will have to update the OpenCR board to use ROS 2.
 The guide to do that is provided [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#opencr-setup) The issue with this is that Ubuntu Server IoT 18.04 is 64-bit arm OS.
 The drivers provided by ROBOTIS can only be applied by a 32-bit arm OS.
 I raised an issue [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/455) on there GitHub page, so they might provide one in the future.

 For now, the best thing you can do is get a spare Ubuntu Mate `armhf` microSD card and use that to install the new updated OpenCR Drivers.
 They also provide `x86` drivers, so you can connect your laptop to the OpenCR board and install the drivers with that too.

 &nbsp;

-### Step 9: Install ros2
+### Step 9: Install ROS 2

 Follow the binary installation guide found [here](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/).